-From turquoise seas to lush rainforests, this place is the kind of tropical choose-your-own-adventure where every trail leads somewhere special.
-Central America may only be the size of Texas, but it makes for a pretty epic playground!
+From the most turquoise of seas to lush tropical rainforests as far as the eye can see, this place is the kind of choose-your-own-adventure paradise where every single trail leads somewhere special.
+Central America may only be the size of Texas, but it makes for a pretty epic adventure playground!

 1. To beach, or not to beach?